haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 <a class="prompt prompt-cmd">nohup gmx mdrun -v -deffnm em-pbc &</a>

-This run will run for about one minute.
-Let it finish and check the output file em-pbc.log to understand if your run was successful.
+Let the run finish (about one minute) and check the output file em-pbc.log to understand if your run was successful.

 The next step after structural relaxation is to perform a MD simulation slowly heating the system up to the desired temperature.
 To save time here we will set the temperature to 300 K quite abruptly.
 The file equil-pbc.mdp (available in the folder `tutorial_files/apoMD`) contains the directives on how to heat up the system and perform the MD simulation with explicit water and under periodic boundary conditions.